88-degrees/Book-of-Changes/appendix02s1.md

 [paragraph continues] 'his allowing the escape of those in front of him.'
 'That the people of his towns do not warn one another (to prevent such escape),' shows how he, in his high eminence, has made them pursue the due course.

-6. 'He seeks union and attachment without taking the first (step to such an end):'--there is no possibility of a (good) issue.
+6. 'He seeks union and attachment without taking the first (step to such an end):' -- there is no possibility of a (good) issue.

 <a name="fr_198"></a>[IX](#fn_198).
 (The trigram representing) the sky, and that representing wind moving above it, form Hsiâo Khû The superior man, in accordance with this, adorns the outward manifestation of his virtue.

-1. 'He returns and pursues his own path:'--it is right that there should be good fortune.
+1. 'He returns and pursues his own path:' -- it is right that there should be good fortune.

 2. 'By the attraction (of the subject of the former line) he returns (to its own course),' and is in the central place:--neither will he err in what is due from him.

-3. 'Husband and wife look on each other with averted eyes:'--(the subject of line three is like a
+3. 'Husband and wife look on each other with averted eyes:' -- (the subject of line three is like a

 ###### p.
 279

 husband who) cannot maintain correctly his relations with his wife.

-4. 'He is possessed of sincerity; his (ground for) apprehension is dismissed:'--(the subjects of the lines) above agree in aim with him.
+4. 'He is possessed of sincerity; his (ground for) apprehension is dismissed:' -- (the subjects of the lines) above agree in aim with him.

-5. 'He is possessed of sincerity, and draws others to unite with him:'--he does not use only his own rich resources.
+5. 'He is possessed of sincerity, and draws others to unite with him:' -- he does not use only his own rich resources.

-6. 'The rain has fallen and (the onward progress) is stayed:'--the power (denoted in the figure) has accumulated to the full.
-'If the superior man prosecute his measures, there will be evil:'--he will find himself obstructed.
+6. 'The rain has fallen and (the onward progress) is stayed:' -- the power (denoted in the figure) has accumulated to the full.
+'If the superior man prosecute his measures, there will be evil:' -- he will find himself obstructed.

 ###### p.
 280

 <a name="fr_199"></a>[X](#fn_199).
 (The trigram representing) the sky above, and below it (that representing the waters of) a marsh, form Lî.
 The superior man, in accordance with this, discriminates between high and low, and gives settlement to the aims of the people.

-1. 'He treads his accustomed path and goes forward:'--singly and exclusively he carries out his (long-cherished) wishes.
+1. 'He treads his accustomed path and goes forward:' -- singly and exclusively he carries out his (long-cherished) wishes.

-2. 'A quiet and solitary man, to whom, being firm and correct, there will be good fortune:'--holding the due mean, he will not allow himself to be thrown into disorder.
+2. 'A quiet and solitary man, to whom, being firm and correct, there will be good fortune:' -- holding the due mean, he will not allow himself to be thrown into disorder.

-3. 'A one-eyed man (who thinks that he) can see:'--he is not fit to see clearly.
-'A lame man (who thinks that he can) tread well:'--one cannot walk along with him.
+3. 'A one-eyed man (who thinks that he) can see:' -- he is not fit to see clearly.
+'A lame man (who thinks that he can) tread well:' -- one cannot walk along with him.
 'The ill fortune of being bitten' arises from the place not being the proper one for him.
-'A (mere) bravo acting the part of a great ruler:'--this is owing to his aims being (too) violent.
+'A (mere) bravo acting the part of a great ruler:' -- this is owing to his aims being (too) violent.

-4. 'He becomes full of apprehensive caution, and in the end there will be good fortune:'--his aim takes effect.
+4. 'He becomes full of apprehensive caution, and in the end there will be good fortune:' -- his aim takes effect.

-5. 'He treads resolutely; and though he be firm and correct, there is peril:'--this is due to his being in the position that is correct and appropriate to him.
+5. 'He treads resolutely; and though he be firm and correct, there is peril:' -- this is due to his being in the position that is correct and appropriate to him.

 ###### p.
 281